-Stopped using Glyphosate last year.
-Spraying Reward and tested a propane burner until something caught on fire.
-Not using any organics as of now.
+The County of Santa Clara stopped using Glyphosate last year in public areas.
+They were spraying Reward and tested a propane burner until something caught on fire.
+Currently, there are not using any organics.

 DISCUSSION

 Under the Community Development Department, the City of Los Altos Environmental Commission "shall have those powers and duties entrusted to it by the council from time to time and shall submit an annual report to the council.
 The Environmental Commission studies and makes recommendations to Council on issues that affect the natural and built environment in the city and the region.
 Additional duties include special projects as directed by the Council."